 Japanese Market Notably Higher

-(RTTNews) - The Japanese market is trading notably higher on Thursday, reversing the losses in the previous session, following the mixed cues from Wall Street overnight.
-The Nikkei 225 is moving above the 45,000 mark, with gains across most sectors led by exporters and technology stocks.
+(RTTNews) - Extending the gains in the previous session, the Japanese market is notably higher on Friday, following the broadly positive cues from Wall Street overnight.
+The Nikkei 225 is moving above the 45,700 level, with gains across most sectors led by automakers, financial and technology stocks.

-The Bank of Japan meets on Friday to decide on interest rates but no change in policy is expected due to uncertainties over the domestic political situation and the effects of U.S. tariffs.

-In the tech space, Advantest is gaining more than 2 percent, Tokyo Electron is advancing more than 4 percent and Screen Holdings is surging almost 5 percent.
+In the tech space, Advantest is gaining 2.5 percent , Tokyo Electron is advancing almost 2 percent and Screen Holdings is surging almost 5 percent.

-In the banking sector, Mizuho Financial and Mitsubishi UFJ Financial are edging up 0.1 to 0.3 percent each, while Sumitomo Mitsui Financial is edging down 0.1 percent.
+In the banking sector, Sumitomo Mitsui Financial is edging up 0.1 percent, Mitsubishi UFJ Financial is gaining 1.5 percent and Mizuho Financial is adding more than 1 percent.

-Among the major exporters, Mitsubishi Electric is edging up 0.2 percent and Sony is gaining more than 1 percent, while Canon and Panasonic are adding almost 1 percent each.
+Among the major exporters, Sony and Panasonic are edging down 0.5 percent each, while Canon is gaining almost 1 percent and Mitsubishi Electric is advancing almost 2 percent.

-Among other major gainers, Resonac Holdings is soaring almost 11 percent, while Lasertec, Disco and Kirin Holdings are gaining more than 3 percent each.
+Among other major gainers, Lasertec is soaring more than 11 perent and Kawasaki Heavy Industries is surging more than 5 percent, while IHI, Japan Steel Works and Tokyo Electric Power are gaining more than 4 percent each.
+Nikon is advancing almost 4 percent, while Mitsubishi and Chugai Pharmaceutical are adding more than 3 percent.
+NEC and Renesas Electronics are up almost 3 percent each.

-The major European markets also ended the day mixed.
-While the French CAC 40 Index slid by 0.4 percent, the German DAX Index and the U.K.'s FTSE 100 Index both crept up by 0.1 percent.
+The major European markets also moved to the upside on the day.
+While the German DAX Index surged by 1.4 percent and the French CAC 40 Index advanced by 0.9 percent, the U.K.'s FTSE 100 Index posted a more modest gain, edging up 0.2 percent.

-Crude oil prices moved lower on Wednesday even as drone strikes on Russian ports and refineries disrupting Russian oil supply have increased supply side concerns.
-WTI Crude Oil for October delivery was last seen trading down by $0.53 or 0.82 percent at $63.99 per barrel.
+Crude oil prices fell on Thursday after the U.S. Federal Reserve hinted at a slowdown by the American economy.
+West Texas Intermediate crude for October delivery was down $0.46 or 0.72 percent at $63.59 per barrel.

 3 Knaller-Aktien 📈im BX Musterportfolio: Swiss Life, Quanta Services, Parker-Hannifin mit François Bloch